isaacnmm/pestpolicy-hugo2XX/content/posts/tea-tree-oil-for-bed-bugs/index.md

 ##  How to Mix Tea Tree Oil for Bed Bugs

 You are free to mix the oil to the desired concentration.
-It is essential to keep it between [1% and 5%](https://www.medicalnewstoday. com/articles/262944. php) since that would be enough to kill the bed bugs and baby bed bugs.
+It is essential to keep it between [1% and 5%](https://www.medicalnewstoday.com/articles/262944.php)since that would be enough to kill the bed bugs and baby bed bugs.
 Still, you might consider using slightly higher concentrations since bed bugs are sturdier insects.
 Whichever the concentration you decide on, make sure you dont apply the oil neat.

 Otherwise, you will also get a reaction.